 As for the “feel good” part of the book, Simsion uses a basic Rom-com plot – boy meets girl, boy loses girl, boy gets girl.
 If we understand this from the outset, of course we’re going to expect an ending that will make us smile.
 In this, Simsion doesn’t disappoint, except for the ending feeling just a bit too rushed for my taste, but I certainly was grinning when I turned the last page.
 I would like to note that this is one book readers should not immediately close at the conclusion.
 If you do, you’ll miss the “bonus” materials Simsion has added after the acknowledgements.
 These extra bits just cap everything beautifully, and I’m glad they were included.
 That said, I have to reiterate my initial conclusion noted above; this book was certainly worth the money I paid for it.
 It is a fun read with an interesting protagonist and a compelling story.
 I’m highly recommending it and giving it a strong four and a half stars out of five.

 UPDATE: Since writing this review, this novel became the first in the “Don Tillman” series of books.
 I bought the second one, but… to tell the absolute truth, I’ve yet to get into the mood to read it.

-“The Rosie Project” by Graeme Simsion published by Penguin (April 11, 2013) is available from Amazon, Barnes & Noble, iTunes (iBook or audiobook), the website eBooks.com, Walmart (Kobo) US eBooks and audiobooks, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
+“The Rosie Project” by Graeme Simsion published by Penguin (April 11, 2013) is available (via these affiliate links) from Amazon, iTunes (iBook or audiobook), the website eBooks.com, Walmart (Kobo) US eBooks and audiobooks, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.